All Episodes

 I love Harold Hamm.

-He's a great guy, anybody who can make buildings of course.
+He's a great guy who can make billions of people.

 I got it.

-The point is what you should say to any liberal who says That the way to the future of energy independence and clearing up climate change, because we don't call it global warming anymore because it doesn't fit the narrative, is we go electric.
+My point is what you should say to any liberal who says that the way to the future of energy independence and clearing up climate change, because we don't call it global warming anymore because it doesn't fit the narrative, is we go electric.

 How does that work?